-The way to know whether you scored highly or lowly is to understand that the 3 areas are scored within a range of 20 to 80 points, with 20 as the lowest possible score and 80 the highest possible score.
-The average score is 49, which means any score above it is within the passing range.
-However, if you’re aiming for one of the top schools, you would need a score that’s not just “passing” come your actual SATs.
+The way to know whether you scored highly or lowly is to understand that the three areas are scored within a range of 20 to 80 points, with 20 as the lowest possible score and 80 the highest possible score.
+The average count is 49, which means any score above it is within the passing range.
+However, if you’re aiming for one of the top schools, you would need a score that’s not just “passing” come to your actual SATs.

 Besides your PSAT score is what’s called percentile information.
 This number reveals how you’ve performed compared to the others who took the test.
-A 95th percentile for example, mean that you performed better than 95% of the people taking the PSAT with you.
+The 95th percentile, for example, means that you played better than 95% of the people taking the PSAT with you.
 A 65th percentile means that you’re within the top 35% of the population of students who took the test.

-Note that low PSAT scores doesn’t mean an automatic low SAT score.
+Note that low PSAT scores don't mean an automatic low SAT score.
 Consider PSAT as feedback, a way to get a feel of areas of strength and areas of improvement.
 If you feel you still have room to improve, take review classes and try more similar tests.
-You can also study the questionnaire once returned to you, so that you can understand where you went wrong.
-This is important as every wrong response in the PSAT (and the SATs) meant a 0.25 point deduction in the final score.
+You can also study the questionnaire once returned to you so that you can understand where you went wrong.
+It is important as every incorrect response in the PSAT (and the SATs) meant a 0.25 point deduction in the final score.
 And have hope: In general, the effect of practicing on PSAT scores has been positive.